 Understanding these distinct "finish lines" from Universal Analytics provides the perfect context for appreciating the shift to GA4's more dynamic and flexible approach to measuring what truly matters to your business.

-Why GA4 Replaced Goals with Conversions
+Why GA4 Replaced Goals with Key Events

 This change was driven by the need for a truer, more complete picture of the modern customer journey, which is anything but linear.